-Brie-and-Sausage Breakfast Casserole is a savory morning bite that’ll leave you feeling full and happy!
+Brie and Sausage Breakfast Casserole is a savory morning bite that’ll leave you feeling full and happy!
+Brunch will never be the same!

 I love coming up with breakfast casserole ideas.
 They’re so easy to make and are perfect for serving a few or a whole crowd breakfast.
 This Breakfast French Toast Casserole has been my family’s must make Christmas morning breakfast for years.
 But this time, I wanted to make a more savory casserole.
 I went rummaging around in the fridge and found some extra sausage I had from making biscuits & gravy and a wedge of brie that was just being to be eaten.